If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The opening cutscene has been disabled.

-• Rather than a voice clip being used after getting a 1-Up, the Time Stone / Badnik Teleporter sound effect is used instead, also this change has used in Origins version for all characters in any mode (including Any in Origins Plus).
+• Rather than a voice clip being used after getting a 1-Up, the Time Stone / Badnik Teleporter sound effect is used instead.
+This change is also applied in the Origins version for all characters in any mode (including Knuckles and Amy in Origins Plus, as well as Sonic in both Origins and Plus).

 • Amy Rose has been removed entirely.

-• As such, neither she or Metal Sonic will show up at Collision Chaos Zone 1, and the spin tunnel path is opened by default.
+• As such, neither she nor Metal Sonic will show up at the beginning of Collision Chaos Zone 1, with the spin tunnel path being opened by default.

-• She has been replaced by a flower capsule at Stardust Speedway Zone 3, much like the Time Attack mode.
+• She has been replaced by a flower capsule at the end of Stardust Speedway Zone 3, much like the Time Attack mode.

 • As with the opening, the ending cutscene was also removed, and replaced with a credits screen.
 Unlike Sonic's game, which lists the original staff, this one lists the staff who worked on the remake.